All Server Guides Troubleshooting

 For Traefik, make sure your middleware isn’t stripping WebSocket headers.
 The connection between the ABS client and server relies on a persistent socket.
 If that drops, the client thinks the server is gone.

 A note on this fix: A maintainer pointed out that proxy timeouts shouldn’t directly cause token refresh failures.
-But multiple users reported improvement after these changes, so it’s worth trying, especially if you’re getting disconnected during playback.
+But several users reported improvement after these changes, particularly if you’re getting disconnected during playback.

 Fix 3: Extend token expiry times